GAP (NYSE:GPS) Releases FY 2022 Earnings Guidance

-GAP (NYSE:GPS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+GAP (NYSE:GPS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.30-$0.60 for the period, compared to the consensus estimate of $1.34.
 The company issued revenue guidance of -.

-Several equities analysts have recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft cut their price objective on GAP from $26.00 to $17.00 and set a buy rating on the stock in a report on Friday, April 22nd.
-JPMorgan Chase & Co. dropped their target price on GAP from $14.00 to $11.00 in a research report on Monday, May 16th.
-Wells Fargo & Company dropped their target price on GAP from $25.00 to $20.00 and set an overweight rating on the stock in a research report on Tuesday, April 5th.
-Credit Suisse Group dropped their target price on GAP from $16.00 to $13.00 and set a neutral rating on the stock in a research report on Friday, April 22nd.
-Finally, StockNews.com began coverage on GAP in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Five analysts have rated the stock with a sell rating, eleven have given a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $15.83.
+Several research firms recently commented on GPS.
+Credit Suisse Group lowered their price target on shares of GAP from $13.00 to $10.00 and set a neutral rating on the stock in a research report on Friday, May 27th.
+Robert W. Baird reduced their price target on GAP from $14.00 to $11.00 and set a neutral rating on the stock in a research report on Friday, May 27th.
+Citigroup cut their target price on GAP from $8.00 to $7.00 in a research report on Friday, May 27th.
+BMO Capital Markets reduced their price objective on shares of GAP from $16.00 to $13.00 and set a market perform rating on the stock in a research note on Friday, April 22nd.
+Finally, Morgan Stanley lowered shares of GAP from an equal weight rating to an underweight rating and reduced their price target for the stock from $13.00 to $8.00 in a research report on Friday, May 27th.
+Eight equities research analysts have rated the stock with a sell rating, ten have given a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, GAP has a consensus rating of Hold and a consensus price target of $12.59.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, July 27th.
-Stockholders of record on Wednesday, July 6th will be given a dividend of $0.15 per share.
-The ex-dividend date is Tuesday, July 5th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 5.40%.
-GAP’s payout ratio is 90.91%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, July 27th.
+Investors of record on Wednesday, July 6th will be given a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 5.53%.
+The ex-dividend date of this dividend is Tuesday, July 5th.
+GAP’s payout ratio is -285.71%.

-Several institutional investors have recently bought and sold shares of GPS.
-Parametric Portfolio Associates LLC raised its holdings in shares of GAP by 6.3% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 1,813,988 shares of the apparel retailer’s stock worth $32,017,000 after buying an additional 106,730 shares in the last quarter.
-US Bancorp DE raised its holdings in shares of GAP by 34.9% during the 1st quarter.
-US Bancorp DE now owns 12,100 shares of the apparel retailer’s stock worth $170,000 after buying an additional 3,132 shares in the last quarter.
-Rhumbline Advisers raised its holdings in shares of GAP by 54.9% during the 1st quarter.
-Rhumbline Advisers now owns 535,779 shares of the apparel retailer’s stock worth $7,544,000 after buying an additional 189,872 shares in the last quarter.
-Covestor Ltd increased its holdings in GAP by 208.4% in the 1st quarter.
-Covestor Ltd now owns 6,923 shares of the apparel retailer’s stock worth $97,000 after purchasing an additional 4,678 shares in the last quarter.
-Finally, American International Group Inc. increased its holdings in GAP by 470.4% in the 1st quarter.
-American International Group Inc. now owns 360,438 shares of the apparel retailer’s stock worth $5,075,000 after purchasing an additional 297,247 shares in the last quarter.
-58.23% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+American International Group Inc. increased its position in GAP by 470.4% in the first quarter.
+American International Group Inc. now owns 360,438 shares of the apparel retailer’s stock worth $5,075,000 after buying an additional 297,247 shares during the last quarter.
+Rhumbline Advisers boosted its position in GAP by 54.9% during the first quarter.
+Rhumbline Advisers now owns 535,779 shares of the apparel retailer’s stock worth $7,544,000 after purchasing an additional 189,872 shares during the period.
+Parametric Portfolio Associates LLC increased its stake in shares of GAP by 6.3% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,813,988 shares of the apparel retailer’s stock worth $32,017,000 after purchasing an additional 106,730 shares in the last quarter.
+Weiss Multi Strategy Advisers LLC bought a new stake in shares of GAP in the first quarter valued at approximately $915,000.
+Finally, Covestor Ltd lifted its stake in shares of GAP by 208.4% during the 1st quarter.
+Covestor Ltd now owns 6,923 shares of the apparel retailer’s stock valued at $97,000 after buying an additional 4,678 shares in the last quarter.
+58.23% of the stock is owned by hedge funds and other institutional investors.

 The Gap, Inc operates as an apparel retail company.
 The company offers apparel, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, and Athleta brands.
 Its products include denim, tees, fleece, and khakis; eyewear, jewelry, shoes, handbags, and fragrances; and fitness and lifestyle products for use in yoga, training, sports, travel, and everyday activities for women and girls.